Lehi Museum

-The Lehi Museum, also known as Beit Yair, is placed in the house where the Lehi commander, Avraham Stern (Yair) was shot dead.
-The museum has two floors and each has its own story.
-In addition, the offices of the Lehi organization are located on the ground floor, where they are working to preserve and perpetuate the legacy of Lehi.
+The Lehi Museum, also known as Beit Yair is a museum in Israel about the history of the Lehi.
+The museum opened in 1985 and is operated by the Museum Department of the Ministry of Defense.
+It is located in the house where the founder of Lehi, Avraham Stern (Yair) was killed.
+The offices of the Lehi organization are located on the ground floor, where they are working to preserve and perpetuate the legacy of Lehi.
 The museum is located at 8 Stern Street in Tel Aviv's Florentin neighborhood.
-The museum opened in 1985 and is operated by the Museum Department of the Ministry of Defense.

-Visit the Museum is a journey to the period before the creation of Israel.
-It allows authentic observation to the period when Zionist settlement struggled for its survival while learning the history of Zionist settlement through visions and audiovisual represent.